 Here’s an example of a flexible gymnast doing a floor pose.

-Watch this routine from Svetlana Boginskaya for an example of a distinct personal style.
+Watch this routine from Svetlana Boginskaya for an example of incredible choreography, including a ton of variety and originality.
 I was very young when I first watched this routine, and I remember thinking that it was SO WEIRD.
 Now, I love it, and it’s one of those timeless routines that is memorable even after so many years.

-The final component of artistry is “Quality of Expression”.
+The final category related to artistry is Expression, which is an Up to 0.20 deduction.
 This category evaluates the gymnast’s ability to show off her routine to the judges and audience.
-Examples from the Code of Points are projection and focus.
-Projection is “selling” the routine to the audience.
+Examples from the Code of Points are conveying emotion and showing facial expressions that match the choreography and music.
+Expression is “selling” the routine to the audience.
 How well does the gymnast perform her choreography?
 Does she put her whole body into it?
 Does she take every movement to the fullest?
 The routines that earn top marks in this category are ones that really show off the routine, even during simple parts like moving to the corner for a tumbling pass.

-The word focus describes a gymnast’s facial expressions and eye contact.
+This category evaluates a gymnast’s facial expressions and eye contact.
 The most artistic gymnasts don’t look at the floor throughout their routine.
 They lift their head up, vary their eye contact, and use their head as an extension of their body.
 We’ve all seen the routines in which the gymnast is looking at the floor and doesn’t use her head in the choreography.
-It isn’t necessary to make eye contact constantly, but a little bit of eye contact can go a long way.
+It isn’t necessary to make eye contact constantly, but if the gymnast is doing well in the “Focus Changes/Projection” category of choreography, that will definitely help her in Expression as well.

 One of the greatest examples of expression and artistry in recent gymnastics history is Laurie Hernandez.
 Her floor routine was so expressive that it earned her the nickname “The Human Emoji”.
 Here’s a video of this incredible routine, choreographed right down to the facial expression in each moment.